rockymadden/gap/readme.md

-#Google Analytics Poller (GAP)
+#Google Analytics automatic Push (GAP)
+A thin wrapper around the Google Analytics ```_gaq``` API which provides automatic tracking useful user events.

+## Trackers

+###_gapTrackReads
+Logs ```gapRead``` events every n seconds.
+Each new event label is updated as time progresses.
+For instance, with a 10 second cadence the first event label would be 10, the second would be 20, and so on.

-If you are puzzled as to why so many of your users have a time on site of 0 to 10 seconds, GAP can help you.
-If you are puzzled as to why your bounce rate is so high, GAP can help you.
-If you want to accurately test changes to your website and how they truly affect user engagement, GAP can help you.
-The default implementation of the Google Analytics tracking code has these undesirable traits.
+If you are puzzled as to why so many of your users have a time on site of 0 seconds, this tracker can help you.
+If you are puzzled as to why your bounce rate is unnaturally high, this tracker can help you.
+If you want to accurately test changes to your website and how they truly affect user engagement, this tracker can help you.
+The default implementation of the Google Analytics tracking code has some undesirable traits.
 The following scenarios help illustrate:

 * User A arrives on your website.
 She finds a wealth of information she is looking for on the first landing page.
 She spends 15 minutes reading and then departs.
 By default, this is considered a bounce.
 * User B arrives on your website.
 He finds a wealth of information he is looking for on the first landing page.
 He spends two hours reading and then departs.
 By default, the time on site for this user is 0 seconds.